fengalin/media-toc/README.md

 # Howto

-## Add a table of content to an mkv media
+## Add a table of contents to an mkv media

-*media-toc* doesn't export to an mkv container yet.
-However, the following workflow will provide you with a solution to define a table of contents using *media-toc* and to use [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) to add the chapters to an mkv media.
+**media-toc** doesn't export to mkv yet.
+However, the following workflow will provide you with a solution to define a table of contents using *media-toc* and to use [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) to add the chapters to a mkv media.

 ### Build media-toc

-Until I find time to add a flatpack package, you will have to generate *media-toc* from source.
+Until I add a flatpack package, you will have to generate **media-toc** from source.
 Follow the instructions [here](#generation).

 ### Install mkvtoolnix

-*mkvmerge* is part of *mkvtoolnix*.
+**mkvmerge** is part of **mkvtoolnix**.
 Use your package manager to install it.

 On Fedora, use the following command:
 ```